elisehuard/game_of_life/README.md

 # Your job #
 The idea is that you implement a class that will have the following methods:

 * initialize (duh) which will randomly initialize the game of life matrix.
-You can give it parameters for the number of seeds as well as the size of the matrix, or others if you can think of any.
+I leave you to think of parameters to use: size, width, height, number of seeds to initialize ... ([for inspiration](http://people.bridgewater.edu/~rbowman/ISAW/Life.html)  )
 * evolve: this implements the evolution according to the game of life rules (see above).
 Every time evolve is called, one step of the game of life is executed.

 The evolve methods should return: